cevans42ca/learn-unix-scripts/README.md

 This project is in alpha status.
 I am requesting comments to help shape it into something useful to many people.

 I have broken down a series of critical Unix skills into belts that match my taekwondo school's progression.
-I have a roadmap set down from white belt to black belt, but only the white belt exercises are complete.
+I have a roadmap set down from white belt to black belt, but only the white belt and yellow stripe exercises are complete.

 I will use the term "student" loosely to refer to someone who wants to use these scripts to learn Unix concepts and programs.